HKOLWD/AlexaForce/README.md

 # Step 4: Create the APEX class in Salesforce
 To implement the handling of the Alexa requests on your Salesforce org, you will need to write an APEX class which extends alexaforce.AlexaForce.

-You can find an example in the classes folder of this git repo.
+You can find a basic example here: [Basic APEX Sample Code](samples/basic).
 It includes comments to get you up and running.
-If you used the model from this git repo (AlexaModel.json), the SampleSkill.cls should work instantly.
+If you use the [model from the basic example](samples/AlexaModel.json), the SampleSkill.cls should work instantly.
+For an overview of all sample code, go to [Code Samples](samples/).

-Additional examples can be found in the samples/ directory of the repository.

 Go to the Setup menu.
 Find Build -> Develop -> Apex Classes and create a new Apex Class extending the alexaforce.AlexaForce class.